aws-samples/service-screener-v2/README.md

 Disclaimer: The generated report has to be hosted locally and MUST NOT be internet accessible

+We hear that current Screener is not compatible for Greater China region.
+Our community folks has tune and make it works here: https://github.com/lijh-aws-tools/service-screener-cn"

 ## Overview
 Service Screener is a tool that runs automated checks on AWS environments and provides recommendations based on AWS and community best practices.